joergkrause/svogv/CODING_STANDARDS.md

-# Angular Material Coding Standards
+# SVOGV Coding Standards

+This document was pulled from Angular Material and was only slightly changed to keep it close to Googles code rules.
+This is intentionally.

 ## Code style